Working in Victoria with overseas qualifications

 Applicants who received an Australian Recognised Trade Certificate prior to 30 September 2014 can still use this as evidence of overseas skills assessment.

-An ARTC holder who is an Electrical Fitter or Electrical Fitter (Instruments) can seek to undertake the Safe Working Practice Assessment with EPIC ITB, Melbourne Polytechnic or other authorised RTOs to apply for a Supervised Worker’s Licence.
+An ARTC holder who is an Electrical Fitter or Electrical Fitter (Instruments) can seek to undertake the Safe Working Practice Assessment at a centre approved by ESV to carry out assessments to apply for a Supervised Worker’s Licence.

 Holders of this licence will be able to apply for an Electrician’s Licence once they can provide evidence of 12 months’ installation experience and have completed the Practical and Theory assessments of the LEA.

 You will need to apply to ESV with the following: